-Chemotherapy is not given during the first trimester, as this is the time when the chances for drug-related birth defects and miscarriage are greatest [127-128].
+Chemotherapy is not given during the first trimester, since this is the time when the chances for drug-related birth defects and miscarriage are greatest [147-149].

 However, chemotherapy should not be given after week 35 of pregnancy or within 3 weeks of the due date (or planned delivery date) .
 This gives a woman time to recover from chemotherapy before delivery.

 Many women diagnosed in their third trimester often wait and have chemotherapy after giving birth.

-Hormone therapies (tamoxifen and aromatase inhibitors) and targeted therapies (such as trastuzumab (Herceptin)) are not used at any point during pregnancy because of risk to the fetus [14,128].
+Hormone therapies (such as tamoxifen and aromatase inhibitors) and targeted therapies (such as trastuzumab (Herceptin)) are not used at any point during pregnancy because of risks to the fetus [12,148].

 Gina Samet, survivor & mother

 Prognosis for women with breast cancer is similar to that of non-pregnant women, when age and cancer stage are taken into account .

-If you have breast cancer while you are pregnant and wish to breastfeed, talk with your health care provider.
+If you’ve been diagnosed with breast cancer and wish to breastfeed, talk with your health care provider.

 Breastfeeding should be avoided while being treated with radiation therapy, chemotherapy, hormone therapy or targeted therapy.

-Some treatments (such as radiation therapy and surgery) may make it difficult to nurse from the treated breast.
+Some treatments (such as surgery and radiation therapy) may make it difficult to nurse from the treated breast.

 Facts For Life: Breast Cancer in Pregnancy